yuanchenyang/personal-website/diffusion.md

-Other commonly used schedules include `ScheduleDDPM` for pixel-space diffusion models and `ScheduleLDM` for latent diffusion models such as StableDiffusion.
+Other commonly used schedules include `ScheduleDDPM` for pixel-space diffusion models and `ScheduleLDM` for latent diffusion models such as Stable Diffusion.
 The following plot compares these three schedules with default parameters.

 {% include figure.html